 What does it mean to be spiritually awake?
 First of all, it is a choice; I would say it is an equal choice of both your soul and your conscious decision making.
 Red pill or Blue pill?
 To wake up is a double-edged sword.
-Would you choose to wake up, to see reality as it is, even if it meant seeing the stark truth of life, or even subject yourself to great suffering?
+Would you choose to wake up, to see reality as it is, even if it meant seeing the stark truth of life, a possible inconvenient and wholly unsettling truth, or even subject yourself to great suffering?
 When you wake up you let go.
 You let go of everything you think you were, for it is just a story, not your real identity.
 Dark night of the soul perhaps.
-You start looking at the world through spiritual eyes; you begin to feel things more deeply; everything touches your soul.
-You may experience hypersensitivity and deep emotions.
+You start looking at the world through spiritual eyes; you begin to feel things more deeply;

 Ubermensch; the pinnacle, the ultimate human being; “Beyond-Man”, “Superman”, “Overman”.
 Nietzsche was the one to introduce this concept.
 The Ubermensch is the one who is strong enough to master the whole spectrum of human potential.
 It is a full human being.
 It is the goal of humanity; it is what we are working toward.
 Self-mastery is eternal; it applied then, in the whole of the past, and it applies now.
 The ability of man to “go beyond”, is a hidden power.
 We have evolved from animal to man, and now to beyond-human.
 Look at art, and see that we have always had the ability to go beyond.
 We are “grasping” (often collectively) that which cannot really be grasped.
 Although we cannot speak of the truth or convey it, as it is beyond reason,